Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 Flinch and Nika watch as the old man’s face lights up with insight; he sees Numeron’s pain, his preoccupation with petty jealousies, and the rage he holds for the traders who sold him out.

-Flinch goes next: he’s a well of guilt, a blackhole of shame–he can’t stand the gravity of what he did, all the people he sent to prison and the extra money he took to tip the scales.
+Flinch goes next: he’s a well of guilt, a black hole of shame–he can’t stand the gravity of what he did, all the people he sent to prison and the extra money he took to tip the scales.
 Finding Anna–this, now; looking for Winnie–it’s redemption.

 Nika feels the steely hot focus of the probe worming its way through her skull, poking around her head meat and looking for her secrets.